chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

           We = Re \cdot \frac{\mu_\text{ref} \; u_\text{ref}}{\sigma}

       where :math:`Re` is the Reynolds number, :math:`\mu_\text{ref}` and :math:`u_\text{ref}` are some reference viscosity and velocity characterizing the flow problem, and :math:`\sigma` is the surface tension coefficient.

+    * The ``cahn hilliard mobility model`` specifies the model used to calculate the mobility used in the Cahn-Hilliard equations for the fluid-fluid pair.
+Two models exist: a constant mobility and a quartic mobility.
+The reader is refered to :doc:`cahn_hilliard` for more details.

+    * The ``cahn hilliard mobility coefficient`` parameter is the constant mobility coefficient used in the Cahn-Hilliard equations of the two interacting fluids.
+Its units are :math:`\text{Length}^{2} \cdot \text{Time}^{-1}`.

     * The ``reference state temperature`` parameter is the temperature of the reference state at which the ``surface tension coefficient`` is evaluated.
 This parameter is used in the calculation of the surface tension using the ``linear`` surface tension model (see `Surface Tension Models`_).